 Instructions for downloading the King’s Stool Chart

-- Print the chart using a colour laser printer or a good quality colour inkjet printer.
+- Print the chart using a good quality colour printer.
 Print both the chart and the instruction page in landscape format.

 - Ensure that the chart has been printed to the correct size by checking that the 10 cm scale is the correct size.